LonelyPerson/scoria4/README.md

-Scoria interlude emulator private
+Scoria interlude emulator
 =======

-Scoria interlude emulator new repository here.
-Modifed readme be available latter
+Scoria interlude emulator now be fully free under GNU GPL V3 license.
+You can use it for your own projects as you want.

+## How this happend?
+We dosn't sow reason to develop this.
+Lineage 2 community is fall down every month.
+This mmorpg is slowly die.